 The impact on the average heating installer will be quite large, though having to learn some extra knowledge may well lead to greater business opportunities.
 Regarding heating systems, each individual component will have their individual efficiency ratings.
 However, installers will also have to calculate the efficiency of the system as a whole in order to make sure the customer is getting the most efficient system overall.

-installing a boiler with heating controls, water heater and a heat pump, the installer will need to look at the efficiency ratings of each product and come up with system efficiency figure.
+For example, when installing a boiler with heating controls, water heater and a heat pump, the installer will need to look at the efficiency ratings of each product and come up with system efficiency figure.
 This requires the installer to learn about what can and can’t be legally installed, as well as being able to have enough knowledge about the efficiency of each product to ensure that their give the customer the best possible system.
 The positive side to this is it gives the installer the opportunity to sell a complete heating system rather than simply the individual components.

 So while there is more to learn, the UK is actually very well prepared for the onset of the Directive and is leading the way in Europe on efficiency technologies.
 In 2013, 99% of new boilers installed in UK homes were gas condenser boilers, whereas the rest of Europe could only claim 26%.
 Additionally, the UK accounted for a whopping 42% of all condenser boiler sales in the whole of Europe.